Reusable or Single-Use? Rapid RH® Now Has the Smart Choice for Any Application

 Who might benefit from the 5.0 reusable?

 - Testing services: If you offer testing services, reusables make sense.
-The new time-saving features of the 5.0 will save you even more time and money.
+The new time-saving features of the 5.0 will save you much more time and money.

 Frequent testing, especially for larger jobs: If you do a lot of testing in the course of a year, then the reusable allows you to drive your cost per test to the absolute lowest possible and still retain accuracy.
 Also, the initial cost of inventory is low enough to remove any need to leapfrog sensors.
 Now you can afford to have all of the sensors you need to get the job done in one pass.